rusuionut/rusuionut.github.io/README.md

 ## Other inspiring resources
 ...

-If you have any comments/suggestions, requests to add or remove items from this list please send an email to: ...
+If you have any comments or suggestions, requests to add or remove items from this list please send an email to: ...